hannesm/jackline/README.md

 - `opam update`
 - `opam install jackline`

+A cryptographically signed package (using [conex](https://github.com/hannesm/conex)) is available, you have to follow the steps in [the README](https://github.com/hannesm/jackline-opam).

 Now you should have a `~/.opam/system/bin/jackline` (or `~/.opam/4.07.1/bin/jackline`), which should be in your `PATH` (if you executed ``eval `opam config env` ``).